5 tips for expanding your digital business to new market

 Contact the LOVAT team to be sure you’re compliant.

 General Data Protection Regulation (GDPR) issues

 On 14 April 2016, the GDPR was approved by the EU Parliament.
-It strengthens the rights of individuals regard to personal data.
-And it seeks to unify data protection laws across Europe no matter where the data was processed.
+It strengthens the rights of individuals with regard to personal data.
+And it seeks to unify data protection laws across Europe, no matter where the data was processed.
 Learn more about the GDPR and how it will impact achieving GDPR compliance here